bberka/NetTCP/README.md

 Simple TCPListener and TCPClient wrapper for .NET 6+.
 Provides easy access to events and messages/op codes and handlers

 Simple use and support for Autofac DI container and scopes for each message handler instance
+## Warning
+This is a work in progress and not ready for production use.
+Use at your own risk

+If you want to fork and improve or implement missing features, feel free to do so

 ## Features
 - [x] TCPListener wrapper as NetTcpServer with NetTcpConnection for each client